 Store in an airtight container and use when needed.

 If using tamarind paste, then use 2 tbsp of it in place of tamarind.

 Instead of jaggery, you can use cane sugar or brown sugar and use it as such without having to dissolve it of any impurities.

-- If using seedless dates, then I would that you soak it up in hot water for at least 30 mins in advance to rehydrate it and to soften it.
+If using seedless dates, then I would suggest that you soak it in hot water for at least 30 mins in advance to rehydrate and soften it.

 I always store the date tamarind chutney in the refrigerator.
 If you follow this recipe to the T, then the consistency of the chutney does not change at all.